[Note: An updated post on this subject was published on May 22, 2017.]

 Q: David Paterson, the new governor of New York, says he had a relationship with “someone” on the public payroll, but he didn’t supervise “them.”
 I hear this usage from time to time.
 I also hear “them” used instead of “him or her.”
 Since when has “them” become a substitute for a singular pronoun or phrase?

-A: Not in my lifetime!
-The singular “they” or “them” or “their” has been considered wrong for a couple of centuries, and it’s still a no-no. But the governor, whose grammatical relationships have come into question before on the blog, is one of millions who adulterate the language this way.
+A: Not in the near future!
+The singular “they” or “them” or “their” has been considered wrong for a couple of centuries, and it’s still a no-no in formal English.
+But the governor, whose grammatical relationships have come into question before on the blog, is one of millions who adulterate the language this way.

 That’s the way things stand now, despite all the interesting history, leaving the careful writer with the task of finding an acceptable alternative to the singular “they.”